The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Weak guarantors include unemployed individuals regardless of past status, applicant's fellow tenants (same financial risk profile), people without stable income or address, and individuals outside Nigeria (difficult to enforce guarantees).

-Guarantor documentation requirements: Request the same comprehensive documentation from guarantors as from primary tenants:
+Guarantor documentation requirements: Request the same documentation from guarantors as from primary tenants:

 • Valid government ID